Narendran040/Nasscom-VSD-Soc-design/README.md

 4. **RTL Designs (Register Transfer Level Designs):**
    - **RTL Designs** describe the behavior and structure of digital circuits in terms of the flow of signals between registers and the logical operations performed on those signals.
-   - Open-source repositories like **librecores.org**, **opencores.org**, and **github.com** host a variety of RTL designs, which designers can use as starting points or reference designs for their own projects.
+   - Open-source repositories like **librecores.org**, **opencores.org**, and **github.com** host a variety of RTL designs, which designers can use as starting points or reference designs for their projects.